crunchdao/crowdsourced-investment-research/paper/paper.md

 Originality is directly included in the reward computation as discussed.
 Since the payout is only for the staked users, using multiple accounts will be discouraged as there is no incentive in submitting from multiple accounts as the originality factor will reduce if ones does that.

+#### Multi-objective Optimization Problem and Gamification

+The need to both optimize for performance and originality naturally leads to the definition of a multi-objective optimization problem, for which the [Pareto Frontier](https://en.wikipedia.org/wiki/Pareto_front) can be computed.

+A Pareto optimal submission is a non-dominated vector in the vector space of all feasible submissions.
+These submissions are associated with a rewarding factor $\alpha > 1$, boosting the reward of submissions on the frontier associated with positive performance. tive.

 ### The Scoring System

 The current Scoring metric is the [Spearman's rank correlation coefficient](https://en.wikipedia.org/wiki/Spearman%27s_rank_correlation_coefficient) between the submission and the realized targets.